The Art of Manliness

 Masculinity is much more than the stereotypical muscles, mechanics, and athletic ability.
 Being a man is equally about walking in the ways of the Creator who expresses His person and character metaphorically in all manner of beautiful acts of creation.
 There is a balance which we see embodied in David who was both warrior and poet, creator and defender, and man after God’s own heart.

-6 thoughts on “The Art of Manliness”
+6 responses to “The Art of Manliness”

-1. 5 Whatever Saul asked David to do, David did it successfully.
+3. 5 Whatever Saul asked David to do, David did it successfully.

 Isn’t this how we want to be known?
 By our employer, by our friends, our family?
 Everything that guy or gal does is successful!
 One thing I know for sure, you will never achieve success if you don’t try.